jsheph/study-planner/readme.md

-# YouTube Playlist Study Scheduler
+# Create a Study Planner from a YouTube Playlist

 Studying for exams can be a daunting task, especially when you're not sure where to start.
 This Python script simplifies the process by organizing your study sessions.
 It takes a YouTube playlist URL and schedules 1 hour of video content for you to watch each day.
 This way, you can focus on learning without the stress of planning.